OBM Headquarters Expansion

 COLUMBUS, OHIO / 2020

-DockingThe mass floats, docking with the existing building rather than fusing with it or remaining separate.
+DockingThe mass hovers, docking with the existing building rather than fusing with it or remaining separate.
 As when one spacecraft docks with another, the connection appears temporary -- almost precarious.
 Two very large objects -- the existing building tall and monolithic, the new one low and ridged -- meet at a small point of connection.
 The effect is a general outline of two separate objects that appear from many vantage points as a new, third object.

 PatchinessA pattern of contrasting figures breaks down the maze-like roof into a patchwork of independent objects.
 Three types of material --ranging from silver chrome to gold chrome to glossy black (solar photovoltaics) -- are deployed one over another, like overmolding in toy fabrication, to produce graphic outlines that exaggerate or alter underlying mass features.
 North-facing skylights are shrouded with perforated panels, obscuring their diagrammatic function.